mslineon/cart253-2023/projects/project1/Project-plan.md

 	1. My dog catching
 	2. Bones
-	3. Users throw the ball
+	3. Users throw the ball // Removing
-	4. Wearing glass when wins when dogs catch bones
+	4. Wearing glass when wins when dogs catch bones // not doing this one - instead bone appear in abi mouth

 Interactivity

-	• Ball throwing:
+	• Ball throwing: // REMOVING THIS OPTION OF THROWING BALL.
         -  Click, drag & release - get distance in-between mouse press & release using the dist function

     • Bones falls from the hands when space buttons is clicked